Our Pasture

 pasture grazed plant soil health

 If you drive past our pastures, you’ll see noticeable sections where where cattle have grazed and where they haven’t.
 That’s because we open a new section of the pasture for the animals to graze on each day.
 They can still spread out and roam the area they have grazed previously, but they usually stay grouped together munching on the new tall plants they have access to that day.
 This grazing method is called “intensive mob grazing” and it is one of many things we do to improve the health of our soil.
-The cattle eat half of the plants and trample the other half back into the soil with the manure they leave behind to feed all of the microorganisms in the soil and help build organic matter.
-This way, the soil gets what it needs to regrow plants for cattle to graze again in the future.
+The goal is to have cattle eat half of the plants and trample the other half back into the soil with the manure they leave behind to feed all of the microorganisms in the soil and build organic matter.
+This way, the soil gets what it needs to regrow healthy plants for cattle to graze again in the future.

 pasture2